GuiDevloper/nts2tsx/README.md

 npx nts2tsx
 ```

+Together with renaming, it cleans up any use of `.nts` extension in paths.

 > ✨ It stores the relative paths of renamed files at **./nts2tsx-save.txt**

 To restore to original filenames, just run: